 Every leader develops their own unique leadership style.
 However, there are a few universal key leadership skills that can increase your success in the job market:

-- Empathy.
-Senior leaders use empathy to see things from another person’s perspective.
+Empathy: Executive leaders see things from others’ perspectives.
 They create connections and work past miscommunications.

-- Communication.
-Clear communication makes businesses flourish.
-Eloquent leaders lay out specific goals and the steps necessary to reach those goals.
+Communication: Clear communication makes businesses flourish.
+Eloquent leaders lay out specific goals and the necessary steps.

 What To Look For in a Leadership Development Program